GabeStah/Airbrake.io/Exceptions/Python/BaseException/Exception/ArithmeticError/FloatingPointError/text.md

 __META DESCRIPTION__

-A brief look at the FloatingPointError in Python, including functional code samples discussion and showing how such errors can be raised.
+A brief look at the FloatingPointError in Python, including functional code samples discussing and showing how such errors can be raised.

 ---